mattray/spiceweasel/README.md

 ## -r/--rebuild ##

-The rebuild command will generate the knife commands to delete and recreate the infrastructure described in the manifest.
+The rebuild option will generate the knife commands to delete and recreate the infrastructure described in the manifest.
 This includes each cookbook, environment, role, data bag and node listed.

 ## --siteinstall ##